ciso/ios-dataprotection/README.md

 in the background.
 The protection class uses asymmetric elliptic curve cryptography to achieve this.
 Additionally, with the usual per-file key, Data Protection generates a unique public-private key pair.
 Then a so- called shared secret is created using the file's key and the public key of the particular protection class.
-The userÕs passcode and device identifier protect the private key of the class.
-In fact, the per-file key and a unique hash of the aforementioned shared secret is stored in the fileÕs metadata along with the public key.
+The userï¿½s passcode and device identifier protect the private key of the class.
+In fact, the per-file key and a unique hash of the aforementioned shared secret is stored in the fileï¿½s metadata along with the public key.
 Both, the corresponding private key and the per-file key are wiped from the memory when the file is closed.
 When the user wants to open the file again, the shared secret is re- created using the same